philiplb/CRUDlex/docs/html/0.9.11/_sources/api/EntityDefinition.txt

         :type $fieldName: string
         :param $fieldName: the field name
-        :returns: array the items of the set field or null on invalid field name
+        :returns: array the items of the set field or empty array on invalid field name

     .. php:method:: setSetItems($fieldName, $value)